ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/S2-docker-03-handling-volumes/README.md

 echo "<h1>Welcome to Ondia</h1>" > index.html
 ```

-- Run the `nginx` container at the detached mod, name the container as `nginx-new`, attach the directory `/home/ec2-user/webpage` to `/usr/share/nginx/html` mount point in the container, and open <public-ip> on browser and show the web page.
+- Run the `nginx` container in detached mode, name the container as `nginx-new`, attach the directory `/home/ec2-user/webpage` to `/usr/share/nginx/html` mount point in the container, and open <public-ip> in the browser and show the web page.

 ```bash
 docker run -d --name nginx-new -p 8080:80 -v /home/ec2-user/webpage:/usr/share/nginx/html nginx
 ```

-- Add a security rule for protocol HTTP port 8080 and show Nginx Web Server is running on a Docker Machine.
+- Add a security rule for protocol HTTP port 8080 and show that Nginx Web Server is running on a Docker Machine.

 ```text
 http://<public-ip>:8080